Last updated 8 February 2022

 - Avoid public Wifi connections if you can, especially when uploading files and using sensitive information

-These US resources provide more advice about using technology from the National Network to End Domestic Violence.
-This includes messaging and video conferencing services.
+These US resources provide more advice about using technology from the National Network to End Domestic Violence including the following topics:

 - Video Conferencing & Digital Communication Platforms: Comparison Chart